emre-cil/emre-cil/README.md

 - 🌍 Living in Antalya/Turkey

-- 🌱 I’m currently learning Typescript and Redux
+- 🌱 I’m currently learning Typescript

 - ❓ Ask me about anything related to front-end, blockchain and related technologies